This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Pumpkin Spice: Mix a spoonful of pumpkin purée and a dash of pumpkin spice into the egg mixture.
-The warm spices complement the rich pumpkin flavor.
+Pumpkin Spice French Toast: Mix a spoonful of pumpkin purée and a pinch of pumpkin spice into the egg mixture before dipping the bread.

 How To Make French Toast For One